 6. Don’t believe everything you hear.

 Taxi-drivers or ‘helpful strangers’ will tell you that the night market/attraction you’re going is closed at the moment, and suggest somewhere else that they can take you.
+Definitely be skeptical about this.
 When in doubt, Google is your best friend!

 Also, do due research for the popular ‘attractions’, or you might get duped into paying a lot of money for offerings at Erawan Shrine, just for an example.